kdrag0n/uconv/README.md

 1 century => 3,155,760,000,000,000,000 nanoseconds
 ```

-Help regarding usage is available with the `-h` or `--help` arguments should you ever get stuck.
+Help regarding usage is available with the `-h` or `--help` arguments should you
+ever be left stranded.

 ## Custom Units

-Custom units can be added easily by editing the `units.toml` file, which is written in [TOML](https://learnxinyminutes.com/docs/toml/) — a simple and standardized configuration format.
-Everything is documented thoroughly by comments in the file.
-Blatantly incorrect data, such as invalid syntax or duplicate units, will be detected and reported when the file is being parsed.
+Custom units can be added easily by editing the `units.toml` file, which is
+written in [TOML](https://learnxinyminutes.com/docs/toml/) — a simple and standardized configuration format.
+Everything is documented thoroughly by
+comments in the file.
+Blatantly incorrect data, such as invalid syntax or
+duplicate units, will be detected and reported when the file is being parsed.